Floquet-induced bosonic pair condensate with unconventional symmetry

 This picture can be numerically verified by calculating the dynamics of the system starting from an initial state with a pair of nearest-neighboring bosons, and evolving under the original periodic Hamiltonian $H(t)$ in Eq.(\ref{eq:Ham}) instead of $H^1$.
 Since the particle number is conserved, the wavefunction at time t $|\psi(t)\rangle$ can be expanded in terms of the Fock basis ($|\sigma\rangle$) of the Hilbert space with 2 bosons only as $|\psi(t)\rangle=\sum_\sigma c_\sigma(t)|\sigma\rangle$, where $c_\sigma(t)$ is the projection coefficient of $|\psi(t)\rangle$ on the basis $|\sigma\rangle$.
 To monitor the relative distance between the bosons, we define the average distance between the bosons as: $r(t)=\sum_\sigma |c_\alpha(t)|^2 r_\sigma$, where $r_\sigma$ is the distance between the two bosons in the $\sigma$ Fock basis.
 As shown in Fig.\ref{fig:fig3}, for a fast driving, $r(t)$ keeps its initial value and barely change in time ($r(t)\approx 1$), which agrees with the prediction of the Floquet analysis that the bosons can hop only in pair under the evolution of $H^1$.
 For slower driving, $r(t)$ starts to oscillate, and will grow in time when the driving period is further increased, indicating that the two bosons are separated in space.
 The breakdown of pairing is due to the higher order terms other than $H^1$ in Eq.(\ref{eq:HamF}), whose effect cannot be neglected when the driving is sufficiently slow, thus make the system violate the kinetic constraint imposed by $H^1$.

-{\it $p_x+ip_y$ pair condensate with no single-particle condensation --} In the following, we will consider the many-body situation, where we restrict our discussion on the ground state of $H^1$.
-To this end, we perform DMRG simulation on the 2D system with a cylindrical geometry, which satisfies the periodic (open) boundary condition along y (x) direction, and $L_y \ll L_x$.
+{\it $s+i d_{x^2-y^2}$ pair condensate with no single-particle condensation --} In the following, we will consider the many-body situation, where we restrict our discussion on the ground state of $H^1$, which corresponds to one of the eigenstate of the Floquet Hamiltonian $H_F$ in the fast driving limit (there is no ``ground state" for $H_F$ due to the periodicity of its energy spectrum).
+Such a state, once prepared, can survive within a prethermal plateau with a sufficiently long life time $\sim \mathcal{O}(e^{\omega/J})$ under the evolution governed by the periodically driven Hamiltonian.(\ref{eq:Ham}) with fast driving before the system is finally heated up towards an infinite temperature state\cite{Supplementary}.

+We perform DMRG simulation on the 2D system with a cylindrical geometry ($L_y \ll L_x$), which satisfies the periodic (open) boundary condition along y (x) direction.
 In the following, we choose a cylindrical lattice with a fixed length $L_x$ but various width $L_y$.
 The convergence of our results on the DMRG bond dimension $D$ has been checked numerically\cite{Supplementary}.
-To characterize the ground state properties of $H^1$, we calculate both the single-particle and pair correlation functions, which are defined as:
+To characterize the ground state of $H^1$, we calculate both the single-particle and pair correlation functions, which are defined as: